fyog/clipmap/README.md

-example clipmap generation - not created by myself.
+reference material for ShiftingSands, not created by myself.